weleoka/Lab2/host/Create_Test_Environment.md

 Common Name: Easy-RSA CA

 The cryptograhic keys will then be generated, which will take a few minutes.
-You will be asked and you can answer:
+You will be asked and you can answer as follows:

 Enter pass phrase for /etc/openvpn/pki/private/ca.key: phrase22

 Then again:

 Enter pass phrase for /etc/openvpn/pki/private/ca.key: phrase22